-There are many reasons collecting information about your farmers' market or farm stand is a good idea, and the NMFMA requires annual market data submissions from all member markets.
+There are many reasons collecting information about your farmers' market, farm stand, CSA, or mobile market is a good idea, and the NMFMA requires annual market data submissions from all member markets.

 With market data, you can: